-4. Pension shall appoint three Masters of the Bench as bare Trustees of the Inn to down.
+- 4. Pension shall appoint three Masters of the Bench as bare Trustees of the Inn to execute documents on its behalf in relation to the sale, purchase, lease, mortgage or other disposal of its land or an interest in land; and / or to act as the members of the Gray's Inn IP Holding Company Limited in accordance with Paragraph 1) of Order 18. - 5.
+Such Trustees shall hold office for a period of up to five years and shall then stand down.
 They may be reappointed for a further period, provided that at least three years have passed since they last served.